 Organizations serving as internship sites make a significant investment in Erikson students.
 In return, you and the Institute both have an obligation to fulfill the terms of the internship agreement.
 You will be expected to work the hours agreed upon, respect the organization's goals and procedures, and adhere to a code of professional ethics and confidentiality.
-In addition, you will be expected to adhere to the student responsibilities that apply to all students of the Erikson Institute and that are discussed in more details in the "Student Rights and Responsibilities" section, page 72.
+In addition, you will be expected to adhere to the student responsibilities that apply to all students of Erikson Institute and that are discussed in more details in the "Student Rights and Responsibilities" section, page 76.

 Prior to beginning an internship, each student will be required to undergo and successfully complete a namebased student background check.
 The existence of a conviction in an applicant's record does not necessarily mean that he or she will be dismissed from the programs.
 Each case is evaluated individually on its facts and not all convictions or disciplinary actions are considered disqualifying to the course of study at the Institute.
-Students must be in good academic standing prior to starting the internship.

-Students can have one or two internship placements during the year.
+Students must have a minimum 3.0 grade point average and have successfully completed all child development core courses before beginning internship.
+Students typically have one internship placement for the entire academic year.
 We strive to help students find internships that reflect their interests.
 Students in one of the specialization tracks, however, may have specific requirements concerning previous experience, the type of internship, setting, and number of hours per week.
 Hours and specific commitments vary.
-Contact time, supervisory conferences, and group meetings are arranged by the student, his/her Erikson advisor, and the internship supervisor.
+Contact time, supervisory conferences, and group meetings are arranged by the student, his/her Erikson advisor, the field director, the field liaison, and the internship supervisor.